hoang-rio/lux-grid-watcher/README.md

 ## About
-A python script allow watch Luxpower SNA inverter grid connect state
+A python script allow watch Luxpower SNA inverter in realtime

 ## Configuration
 * Copy `.env.example` to `.env`